hanishkvc/prgs-rustland-tester-fuzzerk/README.md

   * buf => is interpreted has a UTF8 byte stream and is inturn converted into a string.
     Any invalid byte sequences will get converted to utf replacement char.

-* !strtrim => the var or value is xcast equivalent to !str and inturn the resultant string is trimmed and provided for further processing.
+* !strtrim => the var or value is xoped equivalent to !str and inturn the resultant string is trimmed and provided for further processing.

 * !strhex => the var or value is fetched has the underlying bytes buffer and inturn converted into a hex string.